You recognize the spongy stuff that makes up your takeout coffee cup. But did you know that your coffee cup lid might be the same type of plastic?

 Tweet Your Representative!

-Consider the power we all have when we work together.
-Four posts for 15 million.
-You can do that, right?
+Consider the power we have when we work together.
+We can do this!

 Get your fave spot to go #foamfree!